-The first flights of fully import-substituted SSJ-100 and MC-21 aircraft with domestic engines are scheduled for 2025.
+The first flights of fully import-substituted SSJ-100 and MC-21 liners with domestic engines are scheduled for 2025.
 This will demonstrate Russia's ability not only to build modern aircraft, but also to make them entirely from its own components, eliminating dependence on suppliers from the West.

 The other day, Minister of Industry and Trade Anton Alikhanov said that the PD-14 engine is already ready for the MC-21, and certification flights will begin very soon.